poplingue/dataesr-paysage-ui/README.md

 ## TODO

 * button to reset data from current form
-* button to close all sections of the form at once (and reverse)
 * manage boundaries error
 * add unit tests for complex components
 * add possibility of comments to section/field